brianzinn/react-babylonjs/README.md

 # react-babylonjs
 > *'react-babylonjs'* integrates the Babylon.js real time 3D engine with React

 `react-babylonjs` lets you build your scene and components using a familiar declarative syntax with the benefits of reusable components and hooks.
-The Babylon.js API is mostly covered thanks to code generation, but also custom props allow you to declaratively add shadows, physics, attach 2D/3D UI to meshes, 3D models, etc.
+The Babylon.js API is mostly covered declaratively thanks to code generation and even custom props allow you to declaratively add shadows, physics, 3D models, attach 2D/3D UI to meshes, etc.

 Fully supports hooks.
 Full support for TypeScript with auto-completion on elements and compile time checks.
 Context API and hooks provide easy access to Scene/Engine/Canvas.